Pedro Albizu Campos: Accusation against Dr. Cornelius P. Rhoads

 A scandal erupted.
 Rhoads had already returned to New York.
 Governor James R. Beverley of Puerto Rico and his attorney general Ramón Quiñones, as well as Puerto Rican medical doctors Morales and Otero appointed thereby, conducted an investigation of the more than 250 cases treated during the period of Rhoads' work at Presbyterian Hospital.
 The Rockefeller Foundation also conducted their own investigation.
 Rhoads said he had written the letter in anger after he found his car vandalized, and it was intended "as a joke" in private with his colleague.
 An investigation concluded that he had conducted his research and treatment of Puerto Ricans appropriately.
 When the matter was revisited in 2002, again no evidence was found of medical mistreatment.
 The American Association for Cancer Research (AACR) considered the letter offensive enough to remove Rhoads' name from a prize established to honor his lifelong work in cancer research.

+The Nationalist Party made the letter public and used it to support their claim that there was an extermination plan against Puerto Ricans.
+Albizu Campos even sent this letter and Baldoni’s sworn statement to the German Foreign Minister Konstantin Von Neurath.
+Rhoads left the island abruptly and unsuccessfully tried to claim that this letter was "a fantastic composition written in jest for personal entertainment."
+Regardless, the letter was in poor taste and revealed serious ethnic and cultural biases.
+Whether it was meant as a joke or not, this letter provoked widespread outrage and provided the Nationalists with ammunition to justify their claims.
+However, no evidence has emerged in the last 94 years to support any of the alleged claims.

 Early Nationalist efforts

 The Ponce Massacre, 1937.
 Carlos Torres Morales, a photo journalist for the newspaper El Imparcial, took this when the shooting began.

-The Nationalist Party obtained poor electoral results in the 1932 election, but continued its campaign to unite the island behind an independent Puerto Rico platform.
-In 1933, Albizu Campos led a strike against the Puerto Rico Railway and Light and Power Company for its alleged monopoly on the island.
-The following year he represented sugar cane workers as a lawyer in a suit against the United States sugar industry.

-The Nationalist movement was intensified by some of its members being killed by police during unrest at the University of Puerto Rico in 1935, in what was called the Río Piedras Massacre.
-The police were commanded by Colonel E. Francis Riggs, a former United States Army officer.
-Albizu withdrew the Nationalist Party from electoral politics, saying they would not participate until the United States ended colonial rule.
+In December 1931, as he was developing his paramilitary group, Albizu Campos published The Decalogue of the Young Fascist.
+The Decalogue of the Young Fascist served as a guide for young Puerto Ricans who wore black shirts with a cross patch on their shoulders.
+It was written as if it were the Ten Commandments, starting with the command to prioritize God and the Fatherland above all else.
+For fascists, God and the Fatherland took precedence over family.
+With this Fascist Decalogue, Albizu Campos demanded complete devotion to the Fatherland.
+A cadet who was not prepared to serve The Teacher unconditionally, or prepared to give body and soul for the country fully, did not have the right to wear the black shirt.
+The introductory paragraph, Albizu Campos tells the cadets that “to realize what every young fascist should be and do; it is enough to examine the new ‘Decalogue’ that the Nationalist Party of Puerto Rico has just imposed on them.